-For most tourism-based employees, however, it's a low wage, seasonal job.
-Opponents to Disney America questioned how Prince William County would benefit if the seasonal workers were unemployed for long winters.
-Unlike migrant agricultural workers, the development might have attracted a labor force that chose to stay in the area year-round, increasing the demand for taxpayer-financed services beyond the amount of taxes paid while employed.
+Opponents questioned how Prince William County would benefit if the seasonal workers were unemployed for long winters.
+Unlike migrant agricultural workers, the development might attract a labor force that chose to stay in the area year-round.
+That would increase the demand for taxpayer-financed services, such as schools, which would cost more per resident than the amount of taxes paid while seasonally employed.